 Downtown you will find a historic district filled with antique shops, locally-owned restaurants, two museums, and a theater.
 If you’re an avid bicyclist then you’re in luck.
 Madison has a twenty-five mile out-and-back paved Four Freedoms Trail that takes you to the Florida-Georgia line.
 There is also a marked 100-mile loop bicycle ride.

 Now is the perfect time to sign up for a Harvest Hosts membership or break out your existing one.
-Just about ten minutes away in the town of Pinetta, Florida, you can stay for free at Serenity Acres Farm.
+Just about ten minutes away in the town of Pinetta, Florida, you can stay with no camping fees at Serenity Acres Farm.
 This goat farm works hard to provide quality soaps and body products while also reducing their environmental footprint, and providing their animals with the highest quality of life.
 This Host has four reservable spaces for rigs under twenty-nine feet in length and has potable water available.
 They do not allow dogs but other pets are okay.

 2. St. Augustine, FL

 If you’ve never been to St. Augustine, then you’re in for a treat.
 There’s something for everyone in this charming, vibrant, and historical town.